Distilleries in Sydney

 Poor Toms, Marrickville

-Settle in among the hanging plants and avail yourself of G&Ts, a seasonally changing cocktail menu, food from nearby Pizza Madre on Fridays and Saturdays, and local DJs playing laid-back sets on Sundays (complete with sausage sizzle).
+Settle in among the hanging plants and avail yourself of G&Ts a seasonally changing cocktail menu, food from nearby Pizza Madre, and local DJs playing laid-back sets on ‘Scat Sundays’, complete with sausage sizzle.
 It’s also dog-friendly, and you can take away ready-to-go cans of gin and tonic and negroni spritz.

-Manly Spirits Co, Brookvale
+Manly Spirits Co., Brookvale

-Finders Distillery, St Leonard’s
+Finders Distillery, St Leonards

 Brix Distillers, Surry Hills

 Rum has a chequered past in Sydney, but the team at Brix are determined to give it a makeover via a distillery, bar and restaurant.
 Brix’s artisan offerings range from a gold rum to a spiced rum and a white rum, not to mention a collaboration with the Three Blue Ducks team: the Brix Trail Mix 2021.
 Limited releases include the Citrus Got Real, made using sugarcane infused with ruby grapefruit, lemon myrtle, bay leaf, pink peppercorn and native bush currants.